-- Download the core-aix.tar.gz tar file from http://sourceforge.net/projects/xcat/ and copy it to a convenient location on your xCAT management node. - Unwrap the xCAT tar file.
+- Download the core-aix.tar.gz tar file from http://xcat.sourceforge.net/aix/download.html and copy it to a convenient location on your xCAT management node. - Unwrap the xCAT tar file.

 '''

-gunzip core-aix.tar.gz
+gunzip core-aix-snap.tar.gz

-tar -xvf core-aix.tar
+tar -xvf core-aix-snap.tar

 '''

 - Run the instxcat script (contained in the tar file) to install the xCAT software.
 The post processing provided by the xCAT packages will perform some basic xCAT configuration.
 (This includes initializing the SQLite database and starting xcatd daemon processes.) - Execute the system profile file to set the xCAT paths.
-This file was updated during the xCAT post install processing.
+This file was updated during the xCAT post install processing. (". /etc/profile"). ( Note: Make sure you don't have a .profile file that overwrites the "PATH" environment variables.)